TMJUSTNOW/GettingAndCleaningData/README.md

 6. [The raw data](./getdata_projectfiles_UCI HAR Dataset.zip)

+## Coding

+1. Adhering to the Coding Standard lecture from Week 2 of the R Programing course, single-lined instructions are wraped as to not exceed the 80 characters screen margin.

 ## Processing

-Function `path()` is created as to handle the possibility of the data directory being moved or renamed. `path( <filename> )` will always return a valid *windows* path to the `filename` passed.
+Function `path()` is created as to handle the possibility of the data directory being moved or renamed.
+`path(<filename>)` returns a valid *windows* path to the `filename` passed.

 1. Merge training and test set
    * `x_train` data-set is initialiy loaded using `read.csv()` with a row limit set to `10`, providing adequate number of sample rows for R to determine column class.
    * `x_train` id loaded specifying the column classes determined above, in it's full length.
 This approach significantly reduces the load-time.
+See R Programming course, Week 1: Loading Large Tables
    * `x_train` and `x_test` data-sets are merged into data.frame `x` using `rbind()`
    * `y_train` and `y_test` data-sets are loaded, in full, without determining column classes due to their small size. `rbind()` merges the two into data.frame `y`
    * the same process is performed on `subject_train` and `subject_test` data-sets producing data.frame `subjects`